danielgom/AWS-Certifications/Important.md

 Local secondary index

-* Alternative sort key for the table (same Partitiok key as the base table)
+* Alternative sort key for the table (same Partition key as the base table)
 * The sort key consists of one scalar attribute (String, Number or Binary)
 * Up to 5 local secondary indexes per table
 * Must be defined at table creation time